MichaelThamm/gitlab-docker-ci/ReadMe.txt

 - docker network ls
     - This shows the networks that containers made with docker-compose can communicate accross
     - Access them using their service names

-- docker exec -it <container ID> sh
+- docker exec -it <container ID first 3 letters> sh
     - Interactive terminal